Eleas/99-Bottles-of-Beer-on-the-Amiga/README.md

 * If you can manipulate data in a register, do it.
 * Organization of your code can matter on a byte level (i.e. jumps can be made shorter).
 * Don't assume the hardware will be a blank slate on execution of your code.

+# Does this have any practical application?
+Unless you're soon to be stuck in a cabin in the woods with only an A500 and a lot of beer for company, I doubt it.
+If by some chance this actually happens to you and my code managed to be of assistance, I would be absolutely _delighted_ to hear from you.